Modern display of the Confederate battle flag: Use by musicians

 The rockabilly musician Ray Campi played an upright bass with a customized image of the flag on the back of the instrument.
 At some point prior to 2009, he changed the image to the Texan flag.

 The Southern rock musician Tom Petty used the Confederate flag in his 1985 Southern Accents tour, tying its imagery to the lead character in his song "Rebels".
 In 2015, he disclaimed his use of the flag as "downright stupid," saying "It's like how a swastika looks to a Jewish person."

 Despite hailing from Michigan, the singer Kid Rock prominently displayed the Confederate flag on his tours starting with his 2001 album Cocky, but by 2011, he had quietly abandoned his use of the flag.

 The instrumental guitarist Duane Eddy, along with his backing band, "The Rebels", used the Confederate flag and symbolism during his early career.

+Billy Idol wore clothing with the flag until 1990.
+That year he was hospitalized, and vowed to never wear it again, after a black employee tending to him explained his feelings on the flag.

+When performing live prior to their initial breakup, American proto-punk group MC5 would often drape their amplifiers with flags, including the Confederate flag.
+This was likely done to give off a rebellious tone rather than glorification of the Confederacy, especially considering their vocal advocacy for racial equality as well as dedicated support for the White Panther Party.
+Furthermore, longtime band photographer Leni Sinclair publicly maintained in 2015 that “they were not racist, they were ignorant” in regards to the matter.

-End of Use on Twitch
+End of use on Twitch

 In December 2020, Twitch announced a new policy towards harassment and hateful content, to take effect on January 22, 2021, aimed to better protect marginalized users of the service.
 While the new policy is more strict, Twitch said this also includes a larger sliding scale of remedies or punishments to better deal with edge cases, such as temporarily blocking one's channel for a short time rather than a full ban.
 The new policy includes a ban on imagery containing the Confederate flag.